The Legacy Code

 -

-Approximate time commitment: Hours vary between 9:50 am – 3:30 pm
+Approximate time commitment: Hours vary between 9:50 am to 3:30 pm

 -

-Responsibilities include, but may not be limited to:
+Responsibilities include, but are not limited to:

 -